-In Year Admissions Arrangements 2025/2026 (DETERMINED)
+In Year Admissions Arrangements 2026/2027 (DRAFT)

-Sarratt Church of England School is situated just off The Green in the thriving village of Sarratt, set in the midst of an area of outstanding natural beauty.
+Sarratt Church of England School is situated just off The Green in the thriving village of Sarratt, set amid an area of outstanding natural beauty.
 We are a small Primary school with a strong community ethos.
 We provide a caring and supportive environment where our children can feel happy and safe from Reception all the way through to Year 6.

-Our aim is to allow every child to be the best that they can be.
+Our aim is to allow every child to the best that they can be.
 The curriculum, which is creative and diverse, enables all our children to flourish.
 We encourage them to take an active part in their own education and develop the skills that they need for independent learning and life in the 21st Century.